Allen H. Miner

 Allen Harris Miner (October 18, 1917 – January 4, 2004) was an American director and screenwriter.
 He served as a photographer during World War II.
 Miner then directed and wrote for television programs including Perry Mason, Colgate Theatre, Mission: Impossible, The Twilight Zone, The Jane Wyman Show, Route 66, The Lawless Years, Tales of Wells Fargo, Riverboat and Wagon Train.

-He died in January 2004 of natural causes in San Marcos, California, at the age of 86.
+Miner died on January 4, 2004 of natural causes in San Marcos, California, at the age of 86.